 - 100 g/ 3.5 oz/ 3/4 cup sunflower seeds

 - 75 ml/ 2.5 fl.oz/ 1/3 cups nut milk

 - 1 tablespoon lemon juice or more to taste

 - 1 teaspoon fine sea salt

 - Wash and dry the wild garlic leaves very thoroughly, they should be really dry.
 Remove the stems.

 - Place the sunflower seeds in the food processor and process very finely to obtain a powder.
 Don't exaggerate though, you do not want the seeds to release their oils and turn to butter.

 - Add the nut milk, oil, lemon juice, salt and the finely chopped wild garlic and process until you obtain a paste.
-Adjust the taste with more lemon juice and salt if necessary.
+Scrape the walls of the food processor a few times in between.